-Here is a chromatogram of C1-C6 hydrocarbons injected via a gas tight syrings and backflushed at 6 ringe and backflushed at 6 minutes after all the peaks had eluted from the capillary column.
+Here is a chromatogram of C1-C6 hydrocarbons injected via a gas tight syringe and backflushed at 6 minutes after all the peaks had eluted from the capillary column.

 If you need to quantitate the backflush, the gas sampling valve loop must have a carrier gas purge to avoid injecting peaks which might be in the loop.
 See the diagram to understand.